rousnay/cgp-customer-api-dev/README.md

-# User management API with Nest.js and MySQL for Revinr
+# Customer API with Nest.js and MySQL for CGP